 When are you having a sale?We do sales a bit differently than most other shops.
 Rather than marking down on traditional sales days, we follow the natural flow of when we need to move items off our shelves.
 We put discontinued designs and sample items on sale, and occasionally offer small discounts on regularly-priced merchandise that we'd like to promote.
 If we offer a promotion, we notify customers via our newsletter, Facebook, and Instagram.
 Sign up for our newsletter at the bottom of this page to be sure to receive all notifications!

 Do you have a discount code you can give me?willaby chooses not to privately give out discount codes to convince customers to buy.
 Rather, we'd love for you to purchase our products because you believe in their value.
 We're happy to answer any questions so that you can trust in making that worthwhile investment.
 When we have them, we send out discount codes through our newsletter and post them on Facebook and Instagram.
 Scroll down to the bottom of this page to sign up for our newsletter.

-Do you offer free shipping/why does my shipping cost x amount?For answers to these questions, see our shipping page.
+Do you offer free shipping/why does my shipping cost x amount?For answers to these questions, then please see our shipping page.

-I DM'd a question to you on Instagram, but I haven't heard back yet.We do our best to keep up with DM's!
-We find email to be the most effective way to monitor customer needs.
-If your DM or social media comment requires a detailed answer/conversation, we might send you over to firstname.lastname@example.org, where we can give you the most focused care.
-You can also use our contact form to reach the same customer service email address.
+I DM'd a question to you on Instagram, but I haven't heard back yet.We do our best to keep up with DM's, but we find email to be the most effective way to monitor customer needs.
+If your DM or social media comment requires a detailed answer/conversation, we might send you over to email@example.com, where we can give you the most focused care.
+You may also use our contact form to reach the same customer service email address.